synpoox/pd2-reawakening/README.md

 - **Legacy Items**: Obtained through a rare drop Relic of the Nephalem, these legacy items are extremely powerful items from Diablo 2 LoD patch 1.08.
 - **Replica Items**: Reproductions of existing items that come with a twist.
 - **New Orbs**:
-  - _Mythic Orb_: Transforms Magic/Rare item to Unique (excluding charms)
+  - _Ancient Orb_: Transforms Rare item to Unique (excluding charms)
-  - _Regal Orb_: Transforms Magic/Rare item to Set
+  - _Regal Orb_: Transforms Rare item to Set
   - _Divine Orb_: Rerolls unique item, limited to: equipment, jewelry, grand charms
   - _Orb of Unmaking_: Allows an item to be Awakened once more, keeping existing properties intact.
   - _Tainted Jeweller's Orb_: Unpredictably unsockets an item, either keeping or destroying contents in the process.